sharetribe/sharetribe/CONTRIBUTING.md

 1. Fix the issue in a branch of your own fork of Sharetribe
 2. Rebase (or merge) your branch to include the latest changes from `master`
-3. Open a Rull Request from your fork to `master`
+3. Open a Pull Request from your fork to `master`
 4. Make sure all the tests pass

 ## New features